ydb-platform/ydb/ydb/docs/en/core/development/manage-releases.md

 3. Minor release ordinal number for a given major release

 Thus, {{ ydb-short-name }} server major version is a combination of the first two numbers (for example, `23.3`), and the full version is a combination of all three (for example, `23.3.5`).

 {{ ydb-short-name }} server release schedule typically includes 4 major releases per year, so the release `YY.1` is the first one, and `YY.4` is the last one for a year `YY`.
 The number of minor releases is not fixed, and may vary from one major release to another.

 ### Compatibility {#server-compatibility}

 {{ ydb-short-name }} maintains compatibility between major versions to ensure a cluster can operate while its nodes run two adjacent major versions of the YDB server executable.
 You may refer the [Updating {{ ydb-short-name }}](../administration/upgrade.md) article to learn more about the cluster upgrade procedure.

-Given the above compatibility target, major releases go in pairs: releases with odd numbers mostly add new functionality switched off by feature flags, while releases with even numbers enable that functionality.
+Given the above compatibility target, major releases go in pairs: releases with odd numbers mostly add new functionality switched off by feature flags, while releases with even numbers enable that functionality by default.

 For instance, release `23.1` comes with the new functionality switched off.
 It can be incrementally rolled out to a cluster running `22.4`, without downtime.
 As soon as the whole cluster runs `23.1` nodes, you can manually toggle feature flags to test new functionality and later further upgrade it to `23.2` to fully leverage this new functionality.